microsoft/api-guidelines/azure/Guidelines.md

 - Document the POST operation's support for the `Repeatability-First-Sent`, `Repeatability-Request-ID`, and `Repeatability-Result` headers in the API contract and documentation.
 - Any operation that does not support repeatability headers should return a 501 (Not Implemented) response for any request that contains valid repeatability request headers.

-### Long-Running Operations (LROs)
+### Long-Running Operations & Jobs
-<a href="#lro" name="lro"></a>

 A _long-running operation (LRO)_ is typically an operation that should execute synchronously but due to services not wanting to maintain long-lived connections (>1 seconds) and load-balancer timeouts the operation must execute asynchronously.
 For this pattern, the client initiates the operation on the service and then the client repeatedly polls the service (via another API call) to track the operation's progress/completion.

-LROs are always started by 1 logical client and may be be polled (have their status checked) by the same client, another client, or even multiple clients/browsers.
+LROs are always started by 1 logical client and may be polled (have their status checked) by the same client, another client, or even multiple clients/browsers.
 An example would be a dashboard or portal that shows all the operations along with their status.
 See the [Long Running Operations section](./ConsiderationsForServiceDesign.md#long-running-operations) in Considerations for Service Design for an introduction to the design of long-running operations.

 <a href="#lro-response-time" name="lro-response-time">:white_check_mark:</a> **DO** implement an operation as an LRO if the 99th percentile response time is greater than 1 second and when the client should poll the operation before making more progress.